nixiz0/Auxilium-for-individuals/README.md

-# **Auxilium**
+# **Auxilium for Individuals**

 ## **Project Overview**

-Auxilium is designed to make optimizing and managing Large Language Models (LLMs) locally more accessible and adaptable for everyone, everywhere.
+System designed to make optimizing and managing Large Language Models (LLMs) locally more accessible and adaptable for everyone, everywhere.
 This project provides a powerful system that includes:

 - **Automatic Translation**: Currently supports French to English but can be adapted for other languages.
 - **Reflection Chain**: A feature that can be activated or deactivated to enhance model thinking processes.